WouterKnibbe/ATSP_hillForHard/README.md

 ## References

-For a detailed explanation of the methodology and results, please refer to the thesis [Where the Really Hard Problems Actually Are](https://github.com/WouterKnibbe/ATSP_hillForHard).
+For a detailed explanation of the methodology and results, please refer to the thesis Where the Really Hard Problems Actually Are, available on uba.uva.nl.